Is Occupation better than Independence?

 The Apartheid Wall looms above a complex of modern fenced highways leading to each former Palestinian village and renamed in Hebrew from the original Arabic.
 Fences and security stations are everywhere.
 The reason: humiliation and eventual ethnic cleansing for a “greater” Israel.

-When the sun set on the British Empire, Palestine bordered the beautiful Mediterranean Sea.
+When the sun set on the British Empire, Palestine bordered the priceless Mediterranean Sea.

-Shaking off the yoke of empire was days away in 1948.
+Shaking off the yoke of empire is always the dream of the colonized.
 The Arabic expression for shaking off a yoke is “انتفاضة intifada.”
 An obvious and overdue response to colonialism?
-Yes, of course.
-But, what if the land is stolen out from under you?
-As clever a crime as a Moriarty might commit.
+Yes, of course, but, what if the land is stolen out from under you?
+As clever a crime as a Moriarty might craft:

 Picture to yourself the pilot fish with the shark, the jackal with the lion—anything that is insignificant in companionship with what is formidable: not only formidable, Watson, but sinister—in the highest degree sinister.
 That is where he comes within my purview.
 ‘You have heard me speak of Professor Moriarty?’